- Part 1 - EcommerceDDD overview

 Final thoughts

-This series will showcase my thought process for building a usable application that addresses many challenges I would expect to encounter in a real-world, non-monolithic architecture.
+In this series of posts, I will showcase my thought process for building a usable application that addresses many challenges I would expect to encounter in a real-world, non-monolithic architecture.

 Architectural approaches may significantly impact overall functioning, deployment, and maintenance.
 Changing from a simple monolith to a fragmented microservice-based architecture, on top of event sourcing, required a deeper analysis and accountability for the complexity introduced.

-Since it’s a study project, and my primary goal was to exercise all the concepts and technologies used here, you may seriously consider the pitfalls and the cost-benefit before implementing anything you see in the following articles in a real project.
+Since it’s a study project, and my primary goal was to exercise all the concepts and technologies used here, I strongly encourage you to consider the pitfalls and the cost-benefit before implementing anything you see in the following articles in a real product using any of these concepts.

-In the next article, I will scratch a bit on Strategic and Tactical designs, the key concepts of DDD.
+In the next post, I will touch on Strategic and Tactical designs, the key concepts of DDD.
 See you there!